General History Of Dominican Republic Condensed

 The famous pirate Francis Drake invaded in 1568 and weakened the Spanish domain over Hispaniola (or Hispaniola) in 1568.
 The Spaniards abandoned the city and it was left to Drake and the pirates for more than 50 years.
 It remained this way until the French invaded the west side of the island in 1655.
 After many treaties and forced annexations the part of the island originally called by Santo Domingo was less than half it’s original size.

-Commanded by Toussaint Louverture, the Haitians took over the island in 1822.
+Toussaint Louverture, the Haitians took over the island in 1822.
 They ruled the island for 22 years, fighting for their lost independence.

 The Spaniards again became independent of Haitian rule on February 27, 1844.
 Thanks to their leaders Juan Pablo Duarte, Francisco del Rosario Sánchez and Ramón Matías Mella.
 This was when the Spanish part of the island became known as the Dominican Republic.
 The Haitian’s were totally defeated in 1861 and sent to their own side of the island.
 The struggle to keep control the country even after Spanish independence was gained was on going.